 Grocery chains are rethinking about having detailed data on everything from product availability and pricing to customer needs.

-Smart data analytics help ease their last-mile delivery woes by uncovering delivery patterns and improving operational efficiencies – especially as they move digital fulfillment from their distribution centers to their local stores.
+Smart data analytics and technology solutions help ease their last-mile delivery woes by uncovering delivery patterns and improving operational efficiencies – especially as they move digital fulfillment from their distribution centers to their local stores.

 Leading grocery stores, along with Target and Walmart, have cut costs by 40 percent by fulfilling two-thirds of its digital orders from brick and mortar stores.
 Pick-ups occur in a separate, dedicated area of the store.
 Along with it, they have expanded their pick-up services, creating more value from their existing retail assets.